GENERAL QUESTIONS

 Who actually started the Society and what is its history?

-The Society was founded in 1991 by Roy Rayment, following about 15 years work on a One-Name Study by himself and several others.
+The Society was founded in 1991 by Roy Rayment, following more than 15 years work on a One-Name Study by himself and several others.
 For anyone interested in the details, a short history has been prepared and is available elsewhere on this web-site.

 Do the Society’s Officers have any qualifications?